 Federated search is a critical first step for information retrieval and knowledge management.
-But federated search alone still won’t be enough for most organizations’ enterprise search needs.
+But federated search alone likely won’t be enough for most organizations’ enterprise search needs.
 Let us break it down.

 Search once and search it all.
 Traditional search required your employees to log into different disparate systems to find those nuggets of knowledge they needed.
 That meant knowing which silo to look at, not to mention passwords and logins.
 Then along came federated search, which gave users a single interface in which to query across all these silos.